pytorch/pytorch/docs/source/optim.rst

     Rprop
     SGD

-Many of our algorithms have various implementations optimized for performance, so we attempt to default to the faster foreach implementation if no particular implementation has been specified by the user.
+Many of our algorithms have various implementations optimized for performance, readability and/or generality, so we attempt to default to the generally fastest implementation for the current device if no particular implementation has been specified by the user.

+We have 3 major categories of implementations: for-loop, foreach (multi-tensor), and fused.
 The most straightforward implementations are for-loops over the parameters with big chunks of computation.
 For-looping is usually slower than our foreach implementations, which combine parameters into a multi-tensor and run the big chunks of computation all at once, thereby saving many sequential kernel calls.
 A few of our